n1neT10ne/aiyou-cli/memory-bank/activeContext.md

 - Updated validation to accept either `-m/--message` or `-i/--stdin`
 - Updated documentation in README.md

+### Version Management
+- Updated version from v0.1.0 to v1.1.0 to align with GitHub releases
+- Created versioning.md to document the versioning and release process
+- Implemented proper semantic versioning guidelines

 ### Documentation
 - Updated README.md with new features
 - Updated TODO.md to mark completed items